conwelllif76756/vehiclefacts/README.md

-The Mercedes 35 hp, introduced in 1901, was one of the earliest examples of a high-performance sports car, winning races and setting records in Europe and the United States.
+The Locomobile Company of America, founded in 1899, was one of the first American manufacturers to produce gasoline-powered automobiles, competing with steam and electric cars of the era.